Altice vows to challenge EU charges over PT Portugal deal

-PARIS (Reuters) - Telecoms group Altice (ATCA.AS) said it would challenge accusations by the European Commission that it had taken control of PT Portugal before winning approval for the acquisition from the European Union antitrust regulator in 2015.
+PARIS, May 18 (Reuters) - Telecoms group Altice said it would challenge accusations by the European Commission that it had taken control of PT Portugal before winning approval for the acquisition from the European Union antitrust regulator in 2015.

 "Altice does not agree with the European Commission's preliminary conclusions and will submit a full response," the company said on Thursday, after the EU executive issued a formal statement of objections setting out its allegations.